pulumi/docs/content/docs/guides/continuous-delivery/troubleshooting-guide.md

 * Ensure that the account represented by the token you are using, has access to the stack.
   * This can lead to 404s being returned from the Pulumi Service because the token is invalid for any number of reasons.
 * Ensure that you use the fully-qualified stack name when passing the stack name to `pulumi` commands.
+  * A fully-qualified stack name is of the format `<org_name>/<project_name>/<stack_name>`.
+  * For example, for a stack called `production` in an org called `pulumi` and project `slack-bot`, its FQDN is `pulumi/slack-bot/production`.
+  * Using an FQDN in your automated pipelines removes any ambiguity as to which stack is being used, even though Pulumi is smart to figure out which one you meant based on the project name in your `Pulumi.yaml` file.
+It makes it explicit for anyone in your team looking at the CI configuration.
 * Ensure that you are running the `pulumi` command from the folder containing the `Pulumi.yaml` file that contains your Pulumi project's name.
 * If your stack has configuration, then the stack configuration file must also be co-located with the project file.
-  * For example, for a stack named `production`, the `Pulumi.production.yaml` file must exist alongside the `Pulumi.production.yaml`.
+  * For example, for a stack named `production`, the `Pulumi.production.yaml` file must exist alongside the `Pulumi.yaml`.
   * If your Pulumi app is in a different folder, you can use the `--cwd` flag with almost every `pulumi` command.
   Learn more about the global flags [here]({{< relref "/docs/reference/cli/#options" >}}).

 ## Build Tools

 Pulumi invokes the build tool that corresponds to your Pulumi project's runtime.
 If your pipeline is missing one of these tools, Pulumi cannot run your infrastructure app.
+For example, if your Pulumi project uses the `nodejs` runtime, then making sure that a valid version of `Node` installed along with `npm` or `yarn` depending on whichever package manager you are using to manage dependencies.

 ### Tips